This is a past event.

 Why is it important to understand the links between social, behavioural and environmental factors in order to assess how aging societies experience a healthy aging process?
 How do the transitions of the course of life, influenced by social, behavioural and environmental factors result in cumulative vulnerabilities and/or resilience in old age?
 How are these vulnerabilities linked to the quality of life and well-being of old people?
 How do they vary between countries?
 And what are the policy and monitoring instruments that can help to increase the welfare of people when they act in different contexts, and how can these instruments be improved?

-These are the questions underlying the lecture to be given by Asghar Zaidi, a professor and senior research fellow at the Oxford Institute of Population Ageing, Professor of Gerontology at Seoul National University, Korea, and Visiting Professor at the London School of Economics and Political Science.
+These are the questions underlying the lecture to be given by Asghar Zaidi, Vice Chancellor at Government College University, and a senior research fellow at Oxford Institute of Population Ageing, UK.
+Previously, he was Professor of Social Gerontology at Seoul National University, South Korea, and a Visiting Professor at London School of Economics and Political Science.
 He will look at both the global north and south, highlighting policies and programmes of success in this area of healthy aging.